 Tuition and fees: This payment covers costs incurred for operation of the school including adjunct faculty, visiting lecturers, use of school computer stations, some computer software, printing and drafting supplies, graphic reproduction costs, printed materials, some reading materials, transportation costs for field trips, and lodging for the fall orientation trip.
 Conway does not offer dormitory housing or meal plans.
 The participation fee covers the multi-day orientation field trip, information technology, and field trips.

-Each participant agrees to pay tuition and fees according to the following payment schedule:
+Each participant agrees to pay tuition and fees according to the following payment schedule for the 2016-2017 academic year (continue to check this page for updated information):

 - Application fee: $50 application fee upon submission of application

-- Deposit: $750 non-refundable deposit upon signing acceptance agreement (the deposit is applied toward tuition)
+- Deposit: $750 non-refundable deposit upon signing enrollment agreement (the deposit is applied toward the first tuition payment)

 Equipment and supplies: A list of equipment and supplies that will need to be purchased is given to students after they have been accepted into the program.
-The school has two computers available for shared student use in the studio; however, each student is required to have their own laptop computer and basic computer skills.
+Each student is required to have their own laptop computer and basic computer skills.

 Housing: Conway does not have dormitories.
 Most students rent rooms, apartments or houses in Conway or adjacent towns for the year.
 The school maintains a list of available rentals, many of which have housed Conway students for years.
 Students make their own arrangements, usually during the summer before school starts.
 Contact the school for more information.